Let me say this first and get it out-of-the-way – I am not attacking you, I promise. So calm down, pick your cup of chai and hear me out.

 I was you, until a few months ago.
 I didn’t so much as look down as look away.
 It made me uncomfortable.
 Men dressed as women, performing on stage in a provocative manner, and being dishonest.
 I didn’t want to see it.

 I am not a conservative or prude (even if I say so myself).
 I am pro-choice and fully support the LGBTQIA+ community.
 You do you, is what I believe in.
 In fact, it has been my life-long dream to set up a platform/organisation/business to uplift the transgender community in Pakistan.
 However, despite seemingly liberal views, drag just seemed like a lie to me.
 A deceit.
 And coming to terms with my view back then made me realise that I am, unsurprisingly, a hypocrite.
-I can’t be pro-choice if I judge a person for the way he has chosen to live or earn his living.
+I can’t be pro-choice if I judge a person for the way he has chosen to live or earn his living, that goes for drag performers on stage.

 My hesitation stemmed from lack of knowledge.
 Until a year ago, I only knew what drag meant.
 I had dictionary-limited understanding.
 Then, Netflix and Rupaul’s Drag Race happened, and it allowed me to learn and understand what being a drag queen is like.
 It was an eye-opener.
 Shocking.
 Humbling.
 Sympathetic.